microsoft/vcpkg/docs/maintainers/vcpkg_download_distfile.md

 A list of headers to append to the download request.
 This can be used for authentication during a download.

 Headers should be specified as "<header-name>: <header-value>".

-### FILE_DISAMBIGUATOR
-A token to uniquely identify the resulting filename if the SHA512 changes, to avoid stepping on the same file name.
-Use this parameter to prevent errors caused by the use of a cached file with the same name.

 ## Notes
 The helper [`vcpkg_from_github`](vcpkg_from_github.md) should be used for downloading from GitHub projects.